 “Oh yeah, that was hilarious,” Magnum responded.
 “No offense, Zabka, but I’m shocked that’s never happened to you.”

-“More like shit of the dog.
+“More like shit-of-the-dog.
 Dog shit — that’s what I feel like.
 So no, I don’t want to talk about hangovers.”

-“Buffalo is done,” Magnum said.
-“They lost three Super Bowls in a row.
+“To be frank, Buffalo is done,” Magnum stated.
+“They lost the last three Super Bowls — they’re done.
 It’s all about Miami this year.
-Go Dolphins!”
+Go ’Phins!”

 Zabka picked up his fork.
-“Fuck Miami.”
-He then speared a piece of chicken along with his next helping of salad.
-“And fuck Marino.”
+“Fuck Miami, and fuck Marino.”
+He then speared a piece of chicken with his next helping of salad.
+“Shouldn’t you root for a Hawaiian team, Magnum?
+Oh shit, that’s right, there isn’t one!”
 As he gnawed on the meat like it was a piece of gum, his face turned green.
-He spit the chicken onto the table, inspected its pink flesh, and dry-heaved.
-“What the fuck?!
-It’s raw inside!”
+He spit the chicken onto the table and inspected its pink flesh “What the fuck?!”
+He dry-heaved.
+“It’s raw inside!”

 Their waitress heard the commotion and hustled over.
 “Is there a problem with your order?”

+Zabka’s adrenaline spiked.
 “A problem?!
 You’re goddamn right there’s a problem!
 The chicken is under-fucking-cooked!”